 - a.
-Meet all EAR (see Exhibit 1-1). - b.
-Have not been readmitted before, unless the most recent separation was the result of a medical separation; and the student is able to meet the essential admissions requirements of the program with or without reasonable accommodation. - c.
-Have no more than 18 months of previous, paid Job Corps training and can be expected to complete training within a period of time which, when added to the initial stay, will total no more than 24 months, unless the period is extended as part of a reasonable accommodation of a disability. - d.
+Meet all eligibility requirements (see Exhibit 1-1). - b.
+Have not been readmitted before, unless the most recent separation was the result of a medical separation; and the student is able to meet the eligibility requirements of the program with or without reasonable accommodation. - c.
+Have no more than 18 months of previous, paid Job Corps training, and can be expected to complete training within a period of time which, when added to the initial stay, will total no more than 24 months, unless the period is extended as part of a reasonable accommodation of a disability or to complete advanced career training. - d.
 Have been out of Job Corps a minimum of 1 year.
 This may be waived at the discretion of the Regional Director. - e.
-Have not previously received mandatory separations for Level I disciplinary reasons (refer to Exhibit 3-1, Infraction Levels and Appropriate Center Actions) except for applicants previously separated for Level I drug use (i.e., positive drug test prior to the 45th day after entry, or on second suspicion test).
-Such applicants are eligible to reapply in 1 year.
+Have not previously received mandatory separations for Level I disciplinary reasons (refer to Exhibit 3-1, Infraction Levels and Appropriate Center Actions) except for applicants previously separated for Level I drug use or Level I alcohol-related infractions (possession, consumption, or distribution of alcohol while on center or under center supervision; or abuse of alcohol).
+Such applicants are eligible to reapply after 1 year.
 If such applicants test positive for drug use upon readmission, they will be separated immediately and not allowed to reapply to Job Corps.